 This report was generated using SHL's Online Assessment System.
 It includes information from the Occupational Personality QuestionnaireTM (OPQ32).
-The use of these questionnaires and tests are limited to those people who have received specialist training in its use and interpretation.
+The use of this questionnaire is limited to those people who have received specialist training in its use and interpretation.

-The report herein is generated from the results of these questionnaires and tests answered by the respondent(s) and substantially reflect the answers made by them.
+The report herein is generated from the results of a questionnaire answered by the respondent(s) and substantially reflects the answers made by them.
 Due consideration must be given to the subjective nature of questionnaire-based ratings in the interpretation of this data.